georgestephenson/aws-solution-architect-associate/notes/12-Global-Accelerator.md

 ## CloudFront vs Global Accelerator
 - CloudFront works with static and dynamic content, content served from edge locations
 - Global Accelerator, content still served by application, but proxying packets from edge location, improving performance, good for use cases like gaming (UDP), IoT, Voice over IP

+## Endpoint Weights

+- Can shift traffic from one deployment to another using traffic dials